-Over the last two years Karibu has evolved even further, and now seeks to be a broader working class newspaper covering all aspects of working class life.
-Karibu has become a platform where people from different sectors and different walks of life access news about social, economic, political and cultural life of the country and of the working class in particular.
-An equall important element of this evolutino of Karibu is that the newspaper has set itself the goal of becoming a national newspaper – operating on a variety of platform that include digital (web-based), mobi as well as paper.
+Over the last two years Karibu! has evolved even further, and now seeks to be a broader working class newspaper covering all aspects of working class life.
+Karibu! has become a platform where people from different sectors and different walks of life access news about social, economic, political and cultural life of the country and of the working class in particular.
+An equally important element of this evolution of Karibu! is that the newspaper has set itself the goal of becoming a national newspaper – operating on a variety of platform that include digital (web-based), mobi as well as hardcopy paper.

 As part of its perspective of becoming a working class newspaper, Karibu! launched an educational supplement named “Baithuti” – which means ‘those who educate themselves’.
 The name for the supplement points to another key principle in the development of the newspaper – which is that it seeks to based itself on working class self-education.

 The principle on which Karibu! is founded is that as a newspaper it seeks to promote democracy and to work in a democratic way.
 This element is also embedded in its newsgathering strategy.

 The Forum of Activist Journalists The primary news generation strategy of Karibu! consists in building a network of community journalists who contribute news to the newspaper.
 The overall aim of Karibu! and the Forum of Activist Journalists Project is the defence of the democratic space through building a progressive media movement which is part of the broader social justice movement.

 To read more about the Forum of Activist Journalists Network, click here